-There’s nothing quite like the skin-softening, head-to-toe bliss of a professional body polish - and the radiant glow achieved with the exfoliating treatment - to help you feel and look anew in next to no time.
+There’s nothing quite like the skin-softening, head-to-toe bliss of a professional body polish and the radiant glow achieved with the exfoliating treatment to help you feel and look refreshed in next to no time.

-If you’ve never visited a spa before, or you’ve simply yet to experience a relaxing yet energising body polish though, you might not know what to expect.
+If you’ve never visited a spa before, or you’ve simply yet to experience a relaxing and invigorating body polish, you might not know what to expect.
 As well as defining the treatment, this page explains what usually happens during a body polish, its health and beauty benefits, and the variations available at spas.
 You’ll also find some FAQs answered towards the end of this page.

 A body polish is perhaps best thought of as a ‘facial for the body’.
-This treatment sees the spa therapist apply a polishing formula comprising a natural exfoliant - such as salt, sugar, coffee, rice bran or pecan hulls (etc.) - and aromatic essential oils to the guest’s entire body (minus the face and genital area).
-The aim of this is to remove dull, dead skin cells while promoting the healthy production of new ones, for improved appearance and condition.
+During this treatment, the spa therapist applies a polishing formula comprising a natural exfoliant - such as salt, sugar, coffee, rice bran or pecan hulls - and aromatic essential oils to the guest’s entire body (minus the face and genital area).
+The aim is to remove dull, dead skin cells, while promoting the healthy production of new ones, for improved appearance and condition.

 The indulgent pampering experience of a full body polish provides multiple benefits:

 A carefree mind: Lying down on the treatment table and allowing a qualified aesthetician to take care of your skin will provide you with some valuable time to reflect, or simply unwind and forget all your troubles.

 A re-energised body: The therapist’s moving hands teamed with the gritty texture of the exfoliating formula will aid blood flow and promote the movement of energy around your body.
 Most men and women feel physically re-energised and mentally calm after a polish treatment.